 top of page

-FightClub offers a unique archery training program designed for beginners and experienced archers alike.
-Our approach focuses on relaxed movement, breathing, and proper body mechanics so students can develop accuracy without unnecessary tension.
+FightClub offers traditional archery lessons for beginners in Toronto, along with ongoing recurve bow classes for experienced archers looking to refine their form.
+Located at 401 Donlands Ave in East York, our approach focuses on relaxed movement, breathing, and proper body mechanics so students can develop accuracy without unnecessary tension.
 In a supportive training environment, students learn traditional archery skills while improving focus, posture, and coordination.
-Classes are structured, practical, and accessible, making it easy for anyone to start and progress at their own pace.
+Classes are structured, practical, and accessible, making it easy for anyone to start and progress at their own pace — no experience or equipment required.
 Whether your goal is to improve your shooting, develop concentration, or simply enjoy learning a timeless skill, the FightClub archery program provides a welcoming place to train, practice, and grow.

 History of Archery